 Dark photos with shadows do not print well on laser printers.
 Blacks may look too solid, and details disappear.
 Smooth gradients, like skies or soft backgrounds, often show clear steps.
 This happens instead of a smooth colour flow.

-This happens because laser printing technology applies color in layers.
-Even if you select the correct paper type and adjust the paper type setting, gradients stay rough.
+This happens because laser printing technology applies colour in layers.
+Even if you select the correct paper type and adjust the paper type setting, the gradients stay rough.
 Using inkjet paper in a laser printer is unsafe and should be avoided, as it can melt.

 Professional or Gallery-Quality Images

-Professional images need precise color, depth, and texture.
+Professional images need precise colour, depth, and texture.
 A laser printer can produce sharp graphics, but not gallery-level photos.
 Printing high-quality photos requires ink that blends smoothly and paper with special coatings.

 Laser printers are quick.
 They work well for office printing.
 They’re perfect for printing many colour images.
 But for professional work, laser printers better suit documents, not art.
 Ink-based systems meet advanced photo printing needs more reliably.